 There are many ways to build a super-insulated wall.
 My goal was “double Code minimum”—about R-38 to R-45.
 Here are the basic options I considered:

 - 2×4 or 2X6 with sheet foam or sheet mineral wool

 - 2×4 or 2×6 with I-joist exoskeleton with fiber insulation

 THICK FRAME WALL

 - 2×6 with horizontal or vertical strapping with fiber insulation

 - 2×4 double-stud with fiber insulation

 All are interesting and have their advantages.
 To decide, I turned to my most trusted source for practical advice and solid building science, Green Building Adviser.
 What method—for my situation—would be the most build-able, affordable, least toxic, and have the lowest carbon footprint?
-I settled on a 2×4 double-stud wall with dense pack (not loose fill) cellulose, for an R-45.
-I’d be happy to talk with you in more depth about the options, pro & con.
+I settled on a 2×4 double-stud wall with dense pack (not loose fill) cellulose, for a “nominal R-value” of R-44.

 The most important feature of any super-insulated wall is that it breaks the “thermal bridge” of the framing.
 Wood studs have an R-value of only 1.25 per inch compared to cellulose at 3.75 per inch.
 I get the full value of my insulation in the cavities between the studs (R-44), but less at each stud pair (R-26.5).